martanunesdea/recipe-db/README.md

 The Mongo database instance was generated on Mongo Atlas, and two collections were created: "users" and "recipes".
 - "users" collection: Designed to store the email, username and password hashes.
 - "recipes" collection: Design to store the details of the recipes.
 Currently, it doesn't store the author id or author name, although this could be implemented in the future.

+## How to run the project
+Dependencies for the project:
+- Python
+- Flask
+- PyMongo
+- MongoDB Collection - this is running on a cloud instance.
+It will go dormant after extended periods of being unused.
+Will need to log in and activate the collection if that's the case.

+On the terminal run "flask run".